-That left my husband and I in a whirlwind.
-I was labelled “high risk” and additional testing was needed.
-After multiple tests, seeing a cardiologist and a specialist - we began to put all the pieces of the puzzle together to figure out what was wrong with our baby.
+That left my husband and me in a whirlwind.
+I was labeled “high risk” and additional testing was needed.
+After multiple tests, seeing a cardiologist and a specialist – we began to put all the pieces of the puzzle together to figure out what was wrong with our baby.

 It went from for them possibly having a solution, to doing blood transfusions, to them telling us there was little to no hope.
 They said that we just needed to go home and grieve.